silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 ```
 Note that if a user has already saved their username prior to changing this value, it may be necessary to reset their browser autocomplete history before this will take effect.

-This setting does not affect the behaviour of the browser’s built in password manager or third-party password manager auto-filling the stored credentials.
+This setting does not affect the behaviour of the browser's built in password manager or third-party password manager auto-filling the stored credentials.

 Disabling the browser autocomplete functionality does make the email field more susceptible to malicious keyloggers capturing the email address/username.

-The password field has autocomplete from the browser’s autocomplete cache disabled by default for security reasons.
+The password field has autocomplete from the browser's autocomplete cache disabled by default for security reasons.

 ### User session expiration